 Most of my wire-wrapped jewelry can also be safely cleaned with a little bit of mild dish soap or baby shampoo and lukewarm water, if needed.
 Do not use toothpaste, which is too harsh and abrasive.
 If your piece needs a deeper cleaning than a swish in soapy water can provide, try a clean, VERY soft toothbrush used v-e-r-y gently with the soap and water to help remove dust, dirt, body oils and lotion residues.
 Be careful not to damage the delicate wire work.
 Please note that brushing or rubbing deep in the grooves of the piece can remove antiquing treatments I have added!

 Beads and most gemstones can be wiped with a soft, damp cloth, except for stones such as jasper, for example, which should not get wet or the finish may be damaged.
 If it looks like the color of the gemstones you are cleaning is coming off, they may be dyed, so clean those pieces with a dry cloth.
 Start by testing one bead with a tiny bit of water to be sure your beads are colorfast.
 Soft gemstones and materials that must be carefully handled include things like opals, turquoise, amber, coral, malachite, lapis lazuli, onyx, jade, emeralds, pearls and seashells.
 Also, do not get resin photo pendants, organza ribbon or satin pendant cords wet!

 My soldered and riveted mixed metal pieces have typically been given an acrylic or wax treatment, (this will be noted on the tag) so don't get them wet or rub them too hard.
-Just give them a quick swipe with a soft, dry cloth.
+Just give them a quick, gentle swipe with a soft, dry cloth.

 Lastly, some people prefer the deeper, richer look of antiqued metals, so feel free to allow your pieces to darken naturally, if you wish, not polishing them much or at all.